Skip to contents

 .data

-A named list of the arguments for the TableModel constructor
+A named list of the arguments for the TableModel constructor. `Column` objects in this list also define table structure.

 .schema